-Jitter is the variation between response times.
+Network jitter is the variation between response times.
 Good connections have a reliable and consistent response time, which is represented as a lower jitter score.
-The higher the jitter score, the more inconsistent connection response times are, which manifests in choppy voice calls or glitchy-sounding looking video quality.
+The higher the jitter score, the more inconsistent response times are, which manifests in choppy calls or glitchy-sounding looking video quality.

 If your business relies on video streaming, VoIP, or other apps where real-time data is important, you should test your internet quality regularly.
 Low quality can result in frustrated employees, lower productivity, and lost opportunities.
 If you’re unhappy with your internet quality test results, contact Fusion for consultation and development of a solution for your business.
 If you are Fusion customer, contact our customer service team for any questions you have about your connection quality.

 See services and special offers for your business.